Monday, 20 May 18:00 – 19:00

 Hans Petter said what he was hearing was that as they brought newcomers to the process, they needed to make sure their processes could accommodate a larger population and it could scale.
 Their policies directly affected 20,000+ RIPE NCC members and many more beyond this.
 They were seeing many more votes in the GM, but in the PDP it seemed that they had 20-100 participants at best.
 Were they getting the best minds together to discuss policies?

 Regarding consensus, Hans Petter noted that they had essentially copied this over from the IETF.
 However, this was better suited to technical matters – RIPE policies often had more in common with debates about capitalism vs communism.
 He challenged the idea that they did not vote in the community, as +1s in mailing list discussions often functioned similar to votes, while -1s were not allowed and required explanation.
-He noted that the report published by the Accountability TF had covered some of this and he encouraged them to read this as a starting point.
+He noted that the report published by the Accountability Task Force had covered some of this and he encouraged them to read this as a starting point.

 Alexander said they should think about who these new actors were: governments (with special emphasis on law enforcement), human rights activists, and businesses that were using the Internet.
 He hoped they didn’t need the intellectual property constituency in there.